What Is an Appraisal?

 You're probably familiar with the parties taking part in the transaction.
 The most familiar person in the exchange is the real estate agent.
-Next, the bank provides the financial capital required to bankroll the transaction.
-And the title company sees to it that all areas of the exchange are completed and that the title is clear to pass to the buyer from the seller.
+Next, the bank provides the financial capital required to fund the transaction.
+And the title company makes sure that all areas of the transaction are completed and that a clear title transfers from the seller to the purchaser.

 So, who makes sure the property is worth the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Anderson & Associates will ensure, you as an interested party, are informed.

 Our first task at Anderson & Associates is to inspect the property to ascertain its true status.
 We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the shape a typical person would expect them to be.
 The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
 Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.

 Once the site has been inspected, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to calculate how much it would cost to construct a property similar to the one being appraised.
 This estimate often sets the upper limit on what a property would sell for.
 The cost approach is also the least used method.